TiWinDeTea/TSiD/README.md

 ## Requirements
 <br/>
-+ Platform : Linux, Windows, or Mac OSX
++ Platform : Linux, Windows, or Mac OSX (Mac OSX support is theoretical)
 + SFML ≥ 2.2
 + A compiler that supports c++11
 <br/>